 There is no sure-shot treatment for Snake Plant poisoning.
 Symptoms will have to be treated as your pet experiences them.

 It is advised to clean the pet’s mouth immediately to prevent the spread of any toxic effect of Snake Plants to cats.
-Remove plant materials and even try to get them to flush out what they’ve eaten until professional help arrives.
+Remove plant materials and get them to flush out what they’ve eaten until professional help arrives.

 The best for your pet would be visiting a vet nearby, but the hotlines below are also available for help 24/7.

 Some cases may not require any treatment at all.
-But there are cases that may merit a short hospital stay.
+But some cases may merit a short hospital stay.

-While ill, intravenous fluids may help with dehydration, vomiting, nausea, or even stomach pumping.
+While ill, intravenous fluids may help with dehydration, vomiting, nausea, or stomach pumping.